 Mayo Clinic has a long history of clinical and research activity related to autonomic disorders.
-The Mayo Autonomic Reflex Laboratory was founded in 1983 by Phillip A. Low, M.D., and Peter J. Dyck, M.D., and Jack P. Whisnant, M.D., were instrumental in its founding.
+The Mayo Autonomic Reflex Laboratory was founded in 1983 by Phillip Low, M.D., with Peter Dyck, M.D., and Jack P. Whisnant, M.D., who were instrumental in the early days.
 Until then, no quantitative tests of sudomotor or adrenergic function were available.

 The quantitative sudomotor axon reflex test (QSART), which evaluates the integrity and function of the distal portion of the postganglionic sudomotor axon, was invented by Dr. Low.
 Patrick Caskey in Mayo's Section of Engineering helped with the design and construction of the unique sweat capsule.
-Tests of cardiovagal and adrenergic function were later added.
+Tests of cardiovagal and adrenergic function were added later.

 With the availability of beat-to-beat blood pressure recordings using a Finapres device, Mayo investigators coupled this technology with an evaluation of the phases of the Valsalva maneuver to provide a more detailed dissection of adrenergic baroreflex function in addition to a head-up tilt study.

-Mayo Clinic's laboratory has become the nation's standard and the Mayo paradigm for the evaluation of sudomotor, adrenergic and cardiovagal functions.
+Mayo Clinic's autonomic laboratory has become the nation's standard and the Mayo paradigm for the evaluation of sudomotor, adrenergic, and cardiovagal functions.

 The Autonomic Disorders Fellowship began in 2015.
 Learn more about our department and faculty.